jackpal/jackpal.github.io/_posts/2010-07-25-What_I_did_on_my_Winter_Vacation.md

 ---
 date: 2010-07-25 21:00
 tags: Trip report,Taiwan
+title: What I did on my Winter Vacation
 ---

-# What I did on my Winter Vacation

 I just returned to the US after eight months living in Taiwan.
 The trip was great fun for me and my family.
 But more than that, it was a very productive